THE WEDDING PHOTO GUIDE

 Location

 The getting ready space is just as important as your venue.
-Hotel rooms typically are not the greatest if they have a bed in the middle of the room.
+Hotel rooms typically are not ideal if they have a bed in the middle of the room.
 The getting ready location should be spacious and if at all possible match the vibe and look of the day.
 Consider an AirBnB, hotel suite, getting ready at home or a room at the venue, if they have one.
 Space and natural light are important for both the beauty and photo team.

 Timing